 Men’s Wearhouse made its own offer for Jos.
 A. Bank in November, raised that bid in January, and said it will directly approach Jos.
 A. Bank’s shareholders with a cash tender offer.

-In yesterday’s letter, Jos.
+In its letter today, Jos.
 A. Bank said the Men’s Wearhouse offer “substantially undervalues our company” and that “we see no benefit in commencing negotiations with Men’s Wearhouse.”

 Jos.
-A. Bank also raised antitrust concerns about any merger between the two companies even though it had previously offered to buy the larger rival.
+A. Bank also raised antitrust concerns about any merger between the two companies even though it had previously offered to buy Men’s Wearhouse.
 In the letter, Jos.
 A. Bank noted Men’s Wearhouse had received a second request for information from the Federal Trade Commission, which the company said happens in only 2 percent of deals.

 Jos.
 A. Bank strengthened its acquisition-defense plan early this year to repel its rival.
 The company on Jan.
 3 said it lowered its poison pill threshold to 10 percent, meaning Men’s Wearhouse can buy only 10 percent of Jos.
 A. Bank’s shares in the tender offer before Jos.
 A. Bank will issue new, cheaper shares to dilute the suitor’s stake.